Art that can be Found Outside the Library

 The Children's Room

-Another piece of art you will find in the Children's room is Child Reading Storybook.
-This piece was made by Motawi Tileworks and is based on a piece produced in 1927.
-This version was originally commissioned by the Washington Square Public Library in Kalamazoo, Michigan.
-Here at the Big Rapids Community Library our piece is dedicated to former Friends of the Library President, Mary Balestra Ryan.
+Child Reading Storybook was crafted by Motawi Tileworks and based on a piece produced in 1927.
+The Washington Square Public Library originally commissioned this version in Kalamazoo, Michigan.
+Here at the Big Rapids Community Library, our piece is dedicated to former Friends of the Library President Mary Balestra Ryan.

-Another piece of art you will find is in the media room, is Enfolded By Beauty.
-This piece of art was a collaborative piece with Linda Stephen.
-Stephen gave a workshop on origami, the Japanese art of folding paper, to over 400 people from the big Rapids community, ages 3 to 90.
-The participants at Artworks and area schools worked together to make more than 1,500 tiny origami tulips in an array of colors that were added to this piece of art.
-The piece depicts a spring scene at Mitchell Creek Park looking south towards downtown Big Rapids.
+The media room is where you can find Enfolded By Beauty by Linda Stephen.
+Stephen gave a workshop on origami, the Japanese art of folding paper, to over 400 people from the Big Rapids community, ages 3 to 90.
+The participants at Artworks and area schools worked together to make more than 1,500 tiny origami tulips in an array of colors.
+The artwork depicts a spring scene at Mitchell Creek Park with a view of downtown Big Rapids.